 If you say something of interest and demonstrate you’re an expert in your field, other members will notice you and are likely to visit your website to investigate your product offering.
 By building up an online presence and communicating regularly with your chosen market, you can increase your brand credibility which will lead you to new leads.

 If you’re directing traffic to your website, ensure you’re pointing them to relevant content.
 You’ll also want to make sure you’re giving the opportunity to subscribe or register to your content offering on every page of your website, so you don’t lose those all-important leads.

 Relationship-oriented strategies such as networking and referrals will always be an effective way to build up your prospect list, but these actions take a long time as you have to develop relationships.
 Do your research and attend any networking events, meetings, seminars or workshops that will prove worthwhile.
 Don’t just focus on handing out your business card but gather other peoples too and collect any flyers or brochures you come across as they could also be prospects.

 Prospecting may seem like a colossal task to undertake all at once, but it’s imperative to the growth of your business.
-To prevent your pipeline from drying up, you need to consider regular prospecting to ensure you’re targeting the correct people and maximising your lead conversions.
-It may be a costly and time-consuming process, but with the support of a solid team behind you, the results will ensure your business scales efficiently.
+To prevent your pipeline from drying up, you need to consider regular prospecting to ensure you’re targeting the correct people.
+It may be a costly and time-consuming process, but the results will ensure your business scales efficiently.